Our Services

 Helpful Resources

-Red light therapy may help lift mild hooded eyelids by stimulating collagen production, improving microcirculation, and reducing inflammation, but direct evidence is limited and outcomes are often subtle, requiring consistent use of FDA-cleared devices.
+Red light therapy may help mildly hooded eyelids by stimulating collagen, boosting microcirculation, and reducing inflammation.
+However, direct clinical evidence is limited, results tend to be subtle, and consistent use of FDA-cleared devices is required for any noticeable benefit.

 Hooded eyelids—a common concern for many—occur when excess skin or tissue droops over the natural crease of the upper eyelid.
 This can make eyes look smaller, more tired, or aged.
 While genetics, aging, and lifestyle factors all play a role, non-invasive therapies have surged in popularity.
 One such approach is red light therapy.
 In this article, we'll explore whether red light therapy for hooded eyes lives up to the hype, review the science, and offer practical guidance.